Thursday, 12 January 2017

 as wide as a child who went missing on the way home

-from school.
 The keeny.
 I say to my stale wife‘Six hits by Dusty Springfield’.
 I say to my boss ‘A pint!’
 ‘How can we know the dancer from the dance?’
 Nobody.
 My thick kids wince.
 Name the prime Minister of Rhodesia.

 My country.
 How many florins in a pound?